build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 Now Jerry has a simple mobile interface through which he can submit a snap of the plant’s. the application will analyze the image using Amazon Rekognition, then provide recommendations and insights based on the analysis, leveraging the trained model and knowledge graph stored in Neptune.

-### Step - 1 : Socialized to collaborate, improve positive and productive learning experience and got exposed to diverse perspectives
+### Step - 1 : Socialized to collaborate, Improve positive and productive learning experience and got exposed to diverse perspectives

 While interacting with others, I got introduced to the material being presented by others, listened to concepts, asked question.
 By receiving feedback from others helped me understand the material and remember it more effectively.